U. S. Department of Education Compliance

 The University of Scranton is regionally accredited by the Middle States Commission on Higher Education.
 The Commonwealth of Pennsylvania has authorized the University to offer associates, baccalaureate, masters, and clinical doctoral degrees as well as undergraduate and graduate level certificates.
 Information regarding the University’s complaint process can be found on The University of Scranton website.

 Students should attempt to resolve a grievance, complaint, or concern by following The University of Scranton’s Grievance Process.
 The University desires to resolve student concerns in an expeditious, fair, and amicable manner.
-However, if an issue cannot be resolved internally, you may file a complaint with your State.
+However, if an issue cannot be resolved internally, the Complaint Resolution process should be followed through SARA.